3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: taxi ride via FreeNow (~30 min, direct, around €20-25)

-The white travertine stones which compose the basilica’s exterior set it apart from the predominantly Gothic and Romanesque churches in Paris, while the silhouette of its large central domes is recognizable worldwide.
-This clever construction material also ensures it continuously remains white by exuding calcite through the process of aging and in the presence of pollution.
+The white travertine exterior sets the basilica apart from predominantly Gothic and Romanesque churches in Paris, while the silhouette of its large domes is recognizable worldwide.
+This clever construction material ensures it remains white by exuding calcite while aging and in the presence of pollution.

 Montmartre

-When you’re like okayyy let’s go, take a 5 minute walk down Rue Norvins to vibrant Montmartre, the bohemian district of Paris.
-In the central Place du Tertre you'll see older gentlemen sitting at their easels in this open terrace, crafting their next work while displaying a repertoire of masterpieces for sale.
-This plaza serves as both the heart and home of local artisans, so if you're a fan of collecting unique paintings from your travels, Montmartre is the place to be.
-Over the years with increased notoriety, the once inexpensive village has become a bit touristy, but nevertheless this rich center of artistic culture in one of the oldest parts of the city is absolutely worth exploring — especially since it was the home of greats like Picasso, Van Gogh, and Toulouse-Lautrec!
+This open plaza serves as the heart and home of local artisans—if you collect unique paintings from your travels, Montmartre is the place to be.
+With increased notoriety the once inexpensive village has become a bit touristy, but nevertheless this rich center of artistic culture in one of the oldest parts of the city is absolutely worth exploring — especially since it was the home of greats like Picasso, Van Gogh, and Toulouse-Lautrec!

 Dinner - La Maison Rose